gkirat/gkirat/README.md

 * ✉️  You can contact me at [guri252001@gmail.com](mailto:guri252001@gmail.com)
 * 📁  All my projects are available [Here](https://github.com/gkirat)
 * 💬  Ask me anything related to blockchain technology
-* 🧠  I'm making full stack Voting Dapp application which I will be uploaded soon using The Graph
+* 🧠  I'm making full stack Voting Dapp application, which I will be uploading soon using The Graph

 ### Skills